capu-bia/fingerprint-r503-mqtt/README.md

 * Detect fingerprint mismatch
 * Add and delete fingerprints via MQTT
 * Led color code feedback
-* Led signalling via MQTT

 Home Assistant can use messages to enable automations and trigger things like:

 * Open a door using electric locks
 * Enable/disable alarm system using different fingerprints
 * Enable/disable access based on user and/or time
-* Activate notificatons on unknown fingerprint
+* Activate notifications on unknown fingerprint

 ## What do you need?